 Sometimes incorrectly spelled Columbian coffee or Columbia coffee, it is known for perfect balance and heavy body.
 Exclusively arabica coffee, it is grown at high altitudes, in the shade of native trees.
 The volcanic soil and dry climate provide excellent growing conditions.

-There are two main coffee growing regions in Colombia: the Central Region and the Eastern Region.
+There are two main coffee-growing regions in Colombia: the Central Region and the Eastern Region.
 The Central Region of Colombia is known as “MAM”.
 MAM stands for Medellin, Armenia, and Manizales.
 The Eastern Region of Colombia is a mountainous area around Bogota and Bucaramanga.
-They are all known for a heavy body and richness, but the Eastern Region tends to have lower acidity than the MAM area.
+They are all known for their heavy body and richness, but the Eastern Region tends to have lower acidity than the MAM area.

-While the monikers of Colombian Supremo and Colombian Excelso may have meant something at one time (they are screen sizes), they have come to have a watered down meaning, and are largely irrelevant.
-Many grocery store grade coffee will use these terms, but their coffee is palatable at best.
+While the monikers of Colombian Supremo and Colombian Excelso may have meant something at one time (they are screen sizes), they have come to have a watered-down meaning, and are largely irrelevant.
+Many grocery store grade coffees will use these terms, but their coffee is palatable at best.
 The real Colombian coffees now will tout their very specific growing regions, and even then there are many average coffee lots to be had.
-Some of these regions are Huila, Santander, Popayan, Narino, to name a few.
+Some of these regions are Huila, Santander, Popayan, and Narino, to name a few.

 What can you expect to do with Colombian coffee?
 Well, that is what is great – Colombian coffee is very versatile.
 I hate to use the term “Classic Cup”, but it fits Colombia to a tee.
 I enjoy it as a 100% drip for after dinner, or as a blend as an espresso shot.
-In fact, before the recent rise in Brazil coffee quality, many coffeehouses used Colombian as a large part of their espresso blends.
-And of course the French Press is where this stuff shines.
-Many coffees are a little too bold for me in the Presspot, but Colombian is great.
-And for the home coffee roaster who wonders, I tend to take the Colombian just into 2nd crack a few seconds, and it generally works out perfect.
+In fact, before the recent rise in Brazil’s coffee quality, many coffeehouses used Colombian as a large part of their espresso blends.
+And of course, the French Press is where this stuff shines.
+Many coffees are a little too bold for me in the French Press, but Colombian is great.
+And for the home coffee roaster who wonders, I tend to take the Colombian just into 2nd crack a few seconds, and it generally works out perfectly.

 Do yourself a favor and book a Colombia coffee tour now.
 And if you do get kidnapped, look at the bright side – maybe you will get some of the best coffee on the planet, straight from the source while in captivity.
 On a serious note, Kidnap and Ransom Insurance is never a bad idea when traveling to certain countries.
 Always check the latest US Government Travel Warnings, and use good common sense.